 This guest post is by Tihana, a blogger behind the Wandering Polka Dot, a personal travel/lifestyle blog where she shares her love for travel and all other endeavours.
 You might stop by to check out her advice for travel on a budget, city guides and experiences living abroad.
 Oh, there are also packing tips as you’re bound to have them after dragging the literal burden across a country in three weeks.
-You can also follow her on Facebook or Twitter as she makes her best to share whatever inspiring she finds online.

 If you had unlimited funds to travel, and a decent slot of time, and a person or two you could travel with (if solo travel is not your thing) – where would you go?

 Let me guess.
 OK, I won’t really be guessing your exact destination, but it will probably be something that (in perspective) sparks joy.
 If you like summer, chances are it will be a seaside country.
 If you’re a city type, a bustling metropolis might be your choice.
 If you’re into active vacation, skiing, paddling, paragliding?
 You get it.

 Yet I once made a choice totally unexpected for me.
 It was back when I lived in Finland and I booked a trip to Lapland in December.
 Honestly?
 It scared me a bit.
 Now let me back this up: I hate winter.
 I hate snow in the city, I hate how unsafe I feel walking in the iced streets, I hate the cold, the short days – everything.

 At least that’s what I thought before the trip.
 Why I booked it then?
 For the sake of travel, of course.
 And as an organized traveler that I am, I was quite informed in advance.
 The Lapland trip did sound interesting.
 What I didn’t know is that it is also one of the most magical trips you can ever take.
 Yep – coming from a person who up to that moment hated winter.
 So you know you could trust me on this!